tidb-incubator/TiBigData/docs/design/2022-05-24-delete-feature.md

 Delete supports all three encoding types. when you use canal-json, pay attention to adding `enable-tidb-extension=true` config when we create changefeed with TiCDC.

-The TiDB source can't ingest any data without `enable-tidb-extension=true`, so we can not perform delete in the sink.
+The TiDB source can't ingest any data without `enable-tidb-extension=true`, thus we can not perform delete in the sink too.

 ### Row Order